San Juan Airport vs Aguadilla: Which One Is Better for Your Trip to Puerto Rico?

 A lot of travelers don’t realize this until they arrive:

-Uber service can be limited on the west coast — sometimes unavailable entirely.
+Uber service can be limited on the west coast and sometimes unavailable entirely.

 So if you’re staying anywhere past Aguadilla town, you absolutely want a rental car.